-For this week's Mom Feature, we'd like you to meet Kevy, a marketing manager from Mexico City and her adorable 9 month-old, Bomani.
-In the interview, she shares tips for breastfeeding while traveling, body image and being a working mama.
+For this month's Mom Feature, we'd like you to meet Kevy, an awesome mama from Mexico City who embraces roles as both mama to her adorable 9 month-old, Bomani and marketing manager for Bloomberg Financial.
+In this interview, she shares tips for breastfeeding while traveling, body image and being a working mama.
 Read on to find out more about this awesome Leche Libre mom!

 1. How would you describe your style?
 Do you have any tips for breastfeeding moms?